-In priority order, the follow statements ranked highest with 10 or more mentions:
+In priority order, the following statements ranked highest with 10 or more mentions:

-- This action will help the community and businesses to be more aware of and confident when interacting with people with disability including people with low vision, hidden disabilities and ill mental health.
-Awareness raising resources need be engaging and bite sized to attract community interest and ownership.
-Engage, train and support people with disability to be guest presenters - 2.
+- 1. Deliver disability awareness raising strategies.
+This action will help the community and businesses to be more aware of and confident when interacting with people with disability including people with low vision, hidden disabilities and mental health.
+Awareness raising resources needs to be engaging and bite sized to attract community interest and ownership.
+Engage, train and support people with disability to be guest presenters. - 2.
 Be proactive in promoting all the great things that Eurobodalla does, including Council, to improve access and inclusion for people with disability.
-Include visitor experiences and accommodation - 3.
-Identify, prioritise and address specific issues that impact people with disability and carers
+Include visitor experiences and accommodation. - 3.
+Identify, prioritise and address specific issues that impact people with disability and carers.

-- 4. Images of people with a variety of disabilities appear more frequently in Council's literature and website - 5.
-Continue to update and deliver the 'Good Access Means Good Business' Program - 6.
+- 4. Images of people with a variety of disabilities appear more frequently in Council's literature and website. - 5.
+Continue to update and deliver the 'Good Access Means Good Business' Program. - 6.
 Conduct frequent consultation with people with disability to identify new issues and opportunities.